-The idea for Foot-Tapper came about two years ago when Mosset Tavern owner Gordon Brailsford and bar manager Peter Marshall realised their venue was becoming a Mecca for real ales.
+The idea for Foot-Tapper came about three years ago when Mosset Tavern owner Gordon Brailsford and his team realised their venue was becoming a Mecca for real ales.
 From a single, solitary tap in the lounge bar in 2013, the popular venue now has six ‘craft-on-draught’ real ales at any one time.

 Upping the ‘steaks’

 “No beer festival is complete without food, and The Mosset Tavern already has a reputation for good food and people come from near and far to eat in our restaurant.

 “And we’re going to ‘up the steaks’ for the festival by offering Mosset-style street food with a Cajun-Scottish twist, which will be designed specifically to accompany the strong craft beers being served.